 There are several macros provided in this header file to actually put the device into sleep mode.
-The simplest way is to optionally set the desired sleep mode using set__sleep_mode() (it usually defaults to idle mode where the CPU is put to sleep but all peripheral clocks are still running), and then call sleep_mode().
-Unless it is the purpose to lock the CPU hard (until a hardware reset), interrupts need to be enabled at this point.
-This macro automatically takes care to enable the sleep mode in the CPU before going to sleep, and disable it again afterwards.
+The simplest way is to optionally set the desired sleep mode using set-sleep_mode() (it usually defaults to idle mode where the CPU is put on sleep but all peripheral clocks are still running), and then call sleep_mode().
+This macro automatically sets the sleep enable bit, goes to sleep, and clears the sleep enable bit.